vsavram/CS205-Project/index.md

 There were three major lessons learned throughout this experiment.
 Firstly, the lowest level operations need to be taken into consideration when parallelizing a task.
 It was not initially known how we were going to parallelize K-Means clustering, so in-depth analysis of the algorithm was required.
 Secondly, the transition from sequential code to parallel code is never as trivial as it may seem.
 Despite the many useful libraries and programming frameworks for moving sequential code to parallel code, it again requires knowing the granular details about the operations that are being made to the data.
 Where and how to apply these frameworks becomes complicated very quickly.
 Lastly, it has been critical to consider where and how data is stored, and how that data is accessed.
 Lots of time was spent moving the data to the compute instead of the other way around, which resulted in collective hours of waiting for data to upload.

 Changes that would be made to this experiment in the future are focused mainly around the clustering implementation.
 The clustering stage is the last step in this pipeline that can be readily changed by parallelization, so fixing the implementation such that it is compatible with the large-scale dataset would be an important change.
+We would also like to increase the speedup achieved on the preprocessing step.
+Numba allows both CPU and GPU acceleration.
+While we focused on CPU acceleration for our implementation, utiliziing GPU's could better preprocessing performance.
+The overhead associated with data transfer between CPU and GPU would likely be mitigated by the performance increase on compute intensize operations across the expression matrix, but actual implementations across multiple problem sizes are needed in order to verify this claim.

+## References
+---
+[1] Zheng Y, Liu X, Le W, et al. A human circulating immune cell landscape in aging and COVID-19.
+Protein & Cell.
+2020 Oct;11(10):740-770.
+DOI: 10.1007/s13238-020-00762-2.